srinathsibi/NightwingAnalysis/README.md

 < For more on the relevant columns please go through the python script comments >

 15. In order to run the StripData.py , just run the ./CleanAndMoveData.sh bash script.

+16. I attempted to perform fourier transform to understand the frequency of signal changes to understand where the noise comes from and I discovered that the sampling rate and the frequency don't match.
+For a frequency of 1024 Hz, the number of samples don;t match, so we have to employ linear interpolation to resolve this issue.

+16. For linear interpolation for time step use 0.001 (Downsample from 1024 HZ to 1000 Hz).
+We cannot use cubic interpolation since the time steps are not always monotonically increasing. it doesn't matter, we should be alright with linear interpolation considering the time intervals are small.